If you’ve been following the latest news in the health supplement world, it’s likely you’ve come across the acronym CBD.

 First, CBD is a chemical compound found in cannabis sativa, not the plant itself.

 Second, as we mentioned, CBD is a cannabinoid.
 This means the compound can, indeed, be found in marijuana, which is a strain of cannabis.

 But—and here’s the important part—CBD is also found in the hemp plant, a different strain of the cannabis genus.
 The two plants look and smell similar, but their cannabinoid profiles are not the same, particularly and most significantly when it comes to tetrahydrocannabinol, or THC, the psychoactive element that gives marijuana users a sense of euphoria: the so-called marijuana “high.”

 Hemp has only a trace of THC while marijuana contains THC in abundance.

 In this country, CBD can only be legally extracted from industrial hemp, not marijuana.

-This is why taking CBD oil may help with ailments such as anxiety, insomnia, and pain but won’t produce a change in your perception or give you the feeling of a “high.”
+This is why taking CBD oil may help with ailments, but won’t produce a change in your perception or give you the feeling of a “high.”

 We should mention, however, that Full Spectrum CBD still does contain a tiny bit of THC (less than .3%).
 While not nearly enough to create a psychoactive effect, you should be aware of its presence, however minimal, in case you’re scheduled for a drug test.
 A good option for those in that situation would be Isolate or Broad Spectrum CBD, both of which contain no THC at all, and both of which Medical Mary offers in our line of products.